-1560s, "to ascertain by computation, estimate by mathematical means," from Latin calculatus, past participle of calculare "to reckon, compute," from calculus (see calculus).
-Meaning "to plan, devise" is from 1650s; hence "to purpose, intend" and "to think, guess" (1830), both U.S. idioms.
-Replaced earlier calculen (mid-14c.), from Old French calculer.
-Related: Calculable.
+1560s, "ascertain by computation, estimate by mathematical means," from Latin calculatus, past participle of calculare "to reckon, compute," from calculus (see calculus).
+It replaced earlier calculen (mid-14c.), from Old French calculer.

 The meaning "to plan, devise" is attested from 1650s; hence "to purpose, intend" and "think, guess" (1830), both U.S. idioms.
 Related: Calculable.

 Dictionary entries near calculate